MicrosoftDocs/microsoft-salescopilot-docs/articles/introduction.md

 - Participate in Teams meetings and access meeting recordings through **Microsoft Teams**.
 It analyzes sales calls and extracts insights, action items, and more from the meeting recordings.
 - Access calendar events, contacts, and read and write emails through **Microsoft Outlook**.
 It provides email assistance, insights, and recommendations to help you close deals faster.

-Here's a video that gives you a quick overview of Sales app.

-> [!VIDEO 233cbdb3-6610-4fbe-af9a-d402622d2c7a]

 ## Consideration

 A [Microsoft 365 admin role](/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide&preserve-view=true#commonly-used-microsoft-365-admin-center-roles) is required to [install and set up Sales app](install-sales-app.md).
 Sales app allows administrators and users to access content and share data outside of Microsoft 365, including with third-party customer relationship management (CRM) services.
 Such data sharing is subject to Microsoft and applicable third-party CRM terms and conditions.
 Data sharing isn't enabled until administrators and users in your organization consent to connect their Microsoft work or school account with their CRM account.